gocemitevski/ubuntu-advertisement/README.md

-ubuntu-animation
+How Fast Does Your PC Boot? - Ubuntu
 ================

-The Ubuntu Free Culture Showcase advertisement recreated with HTML, CSS, JavaScript and SVG
+Goce Mitevski's Ubuntu Free Culture Showcase advertisement recreated with HTML, CSS, JavaScript and SVG

+*Coming soon*